-Special-status species are generally defined as: 1) species listed as a candidate, threatened, or endangered under the federal or state Endangered Species Act; 2) species considered rare or endangered under CEQA; 3) plants considered "rare, threatened, or endangered in California" by the California Native Plant Society (Lists 1B); 4) animal listed as "Species of special concern" by the state; and 5) animals fully protected in California by the Fish and Game Code.
-Many special-status species (including state and federal threatened and endangered species, state species of special concern and fully protected species, and plants listed by the California Native Plant Society (concern and fully protected species, and plants listed by the California Native Plant Society) occur or have potential to occur in Glenn County.
+Special-status species are generally defined as: 1) species listed as a candidate, threatened, or endangered under the federal or state Endangered Species Act; 2) species considered rare or endangered under CEQA; 3) plants considered "rare, threatened, or endangered in California" by the California Native Plant Society (Lists 1B); 4) animal listed as "species of special concern" by the state; and 5) animals fully protected in California by the Fish and Game Code.
+Many special-status species (including state and federal threatened and endangered species, state species of special concern and fully protected species, and plants listed by the California Native Plant Society) occur or have potential to occur in Glenn County.